containerize-com/Products/en/devops/portainer/installation.md

     https://localhost:9443

 You need to replace localhost with the IP or Fully qualified domain name(FQDN) and you will see the initial setup page for Portainer Server.
 That's it, Portainer Server has been installed.
 Congratulations!
-You have successfully setup Portainer Server on Linux.
+You have successfully setup Portainer docker container management server on Linux.
 Enjoy!